jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 =================

 First off, let's talk about the structure of how chef takes its instructions.
+An instruction is called a _resource_ and it is a single thing Chef can control, for example a package to be installed or a template for creating a config file.
-At the core of a set of instructions there is something called a _recipe_ and a collection of recipes can be in a cookbook.
-Pretty straight forward, eh?
-As I said in the previous section, recipes are top down compiled instructions just like if you are reading a cookbook in real life. (enter a joke here about screwing up a food recipe).
+Several resources can be collectively expressed in something called a _recipe_ and a collection of recipes can be in a cookbook.
+Pretty straight forward eh?
+As I said in the previous section, recipes are top down compiled bits of software, just like if you are reading a cookbook in real life. (enter a joke here about screwing up a food recipe).

 A first recipe
 --------------